 This Challah Infinity Scarf might look complicated, but the challenge is actually in the construction rather than the knitting.
 Knit three separate strips, then join them together to create this beautiful effect.
 The pattern uses only knits and purls, so beginners shouldn’t be intimidated.
 Get the pattern.

 Longer circular scarves are usually knit flat, then joined at the edges to make the circle.
 But we want to make that seam as neat as possible, as if one end flows right into the other end.

 One way to make that seam beautiful is to think ahead and use a provisional cast on.
-A provisional cast on allows you to pick up stitches from your cast-on edge easily, even after you've knit the entire circular scarf.
+A provisional cast on allows you to pick up stitches from your cast-on edge easily, even after you’ve knit the entire circular scarf.
 Not sure how to knit a provisional cast on?
-Watch Laura Nelkin's how-to video and you'll be a pro in no time!
+Get the tutorial.

 Once you’ve picked up your stitches, you’ll need to graft them together using a Kitchener stitch.
 New to grafting?
 Consider enrolling in Anne Hanson’s Craftsy class Ins & Outs of Grafting and you’ll be able to connect any two seams together, from shoulder seams to circular knit scarf seams!